IDEA-Research/detrex/README.md

 Please see [documentation](https://detrex.readthedocs.io/en/latest/index.html) for full API documentation and tutorials.

-**Note:** Tutorials are available.
-And the full API documentation will be released later.

 ## Model Zoo
 Results and models are available in [model zoo](https://detrex.readthedocs.io/en/latest/tutorials/Model_Zoo.html).